Steven Blaney (footballer)

-Steven David Blaney (born 24 March 1977 in Orsett, England) is an English retired professional footballer who played as a defender.
+Steven David Blaney (born 24 March 1977) is a retired professional footballer who played as a defender.
 He began his career in the academy at Premier League club West Ham United and made his professional debut whilst with Brentford in 1998.
 Upon his release from West Ham United, Blaney embarked on a career in non-League football and as of 2014, was a tutor and coach at Harlow College.
-He represented Wales U21 at international level.
+Born in England, he represented Wales U21 at international level.

 Career

 West Ham United

 Blaney was discovered by Frank Lampard while playing for his district team and entered the academy at West Ham United.
 Blaney began his career as a right back and signed a professional contract in July 1995, but he left the Hammers in March 1998, having failed to win a call into a first team squad.

 Brentford

 On 27 March 1998, Blaney joined relegation-threatened Second Division club Brentford on a contract until the end of the 1997–98 season.
 In what remained of the season, he made five appearances and left the club when his contract expired.